ObjectivityLtd/MACK/README.md

 # Using Chocolatey with Azure Automation Server for centralised management in big teams #

-For bigget teams its worth considering a centralise management of their machines.
+For bigger teams it's worth considering a centralise management of their machines.
 This manual will help you to setup Azure Automation Pull Server and onboard development machine onto it.
 Process is automated in one PowerShell script, however include manual verification step in [Azure Portal][8].